ElviraMemeti/WebProgrammingProject/README.md

 Description:

-•	The system has 3 types of actors: Student, mentor, and Administrative Person (AP). <br>
+-The system has 3 types of actors: Student, mentor, and Administrative Person (AP). <br>
-•	The student can register themselves or an AP can add a student to the system.<br>
+-The student can register themselves or an AP can add a student to the system.<br>
-•	During registration, certain fields will only be visible to the AP.<br>
+-During registration, certain fields will only be visible to the AP.<br>
-•	The AP must login through the Login Form before they can access the PhD Program Screen, where they  can select to add, update, or view Mentors, Students, or Student Progress.<br>
+-The AP must login through the Login Form before they can access the PhD Program Screen, where they  can select to add, update, or view Mentors, Students, or Student Progress.<br>
-•	The List All Students Form allows the AP to search for a student by ID and add a new student.<br>
+-The List All Students Form allows the AP to search for a student by ID and add a new student.<br>
-•	The AP can also add Accredited Mentors, create Academic Titles, and add Accredited Study Programs.<br>
+-The AP can also add Accredited Mentors, create Academic Titles, and add Accredited Study Programs.<br>
-•	A student can login and view a list of available mentors for their study program.<br>
+-A student can login and view a list of available mentors for their study program.<br>
-•	The mentor can send a Draft Proposal to the Faculty Admin, who can approve and upload it to the system.<br>
+-The mentor can send a Draft Proposal to the Faculty Admin, who can approve and upload it to the system.<br>
-•	The mentor can also upload the student's First Presentation, which will notify the Coordinator of the PhD program.<br>
+-The mentor can also upload the student's First Presentation, which will notify the Coordinator of the PhD program.<br>
-•	The mentor can then decide on the approval of the doctoral thesis topic and upload the documents.<br>
+-The mentor can then decide on the approval of the doctoral thesis topic and upload the documents.<br>

 ![](UseCaseDiagram.png)